Recall of learning and iteration

 earlier on this page, the more memories are used, the better the

 chances of it not being damaged over time, other than massive damage to

 whole areas of the brain.
 On the other hand mere recall does not

-prevent memories becoming mixed up.
+prevent memories becoming mixed up or added to by the very process of reproductive retreival.
 Everything appears to break down

 over time why not memories?
 It has been found however, that memories

 reactivated over fixed, spaced periods of time tend to prevent this